-The Aspire Trust Board has responsibility for protecting the interests and assets of each academy as well as ensuring the ethos and values of the Trust are maintained.
+The ASPIRE TRUST BOARD has responsibility for protecting the interests and assets of each academy as well as ensuring the ethos and values of the trust are maintained.

-The Board of Trustees responsibility covers the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding Trust leaders to account and ensuring financial probity.
-As trustees of a charitable company, they also ensure that the Trust complies with charity and company law requirements.
+The Board of Trustees responsibility covers the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding trust leaders to account and ensuring financial probity.
+As trustees of a charitable company, they also ensure that the trust complies with charity and company law requirements.

-The Trust Board is responsible for the Aspire strategy, management and governance of the Trust, together with the statutory, financial, safety and educational performance of the academies within it.
-The Trust Board remains legally responsible and accountable for the statutory functions and will work with the CEO, Academy Improvement Group, Aspire Senior Leaders and Hub Councils to assess the progress of each academy and ensure they are satisfied Hub Councils can perform the responsibilities delegated to them.
+The Trust Board is responsible for the Aspire strategy, management and governance of the trust, together with the statutory, financial, safety and educational performance of the academies within it.
+The trust Board remains legally responsible and accountable for the statutory functions and will work with the CEO, Academy Improvement Group, Aspire Senior Leaders and Hub Councils to assess the progress of each academy and ensure they are satisfied Hub Councils can perform the responsibilities delegated to them.

-Local Level Governance - Aspire Hub Councils
+Local Level Governance

 The constitution of Hub Councils is set out in the Aspire Academy Trust Articles of Associations and Terms of Reference.